 Tackle the South Coast Track, one of Tasmania's finest long-distance walks, and discover empty beaches, towering rainforests and lonely mountain ranges as you follow the footsteps of early indigenous Australians and ancient seafarers along the rugged wilderness of Australia's southernmost coastline.
 Explore the remote south west coast by kayak, or combine both the Port Davey and South Coast treks into an unforgettable 16-day traverse of the entire south west of Tasmania, one of Australia’s greatest wilderness adventures.

-Find your Hobart & South trip
+Find your South Coast Track & Southwest Treks trip

 Leaders in responsible travel